tchayen/chess/making-of/README.md

 I check if there is some piece on the target field (then it's an attack) or not (a move).
 I update my `field -> Piece | null` mapping array (most likely buggy, but works reasonably well for the first few moves).

-Then the tricky part happens: `hovered` element becomes `null` (re-render alert for `<AvailableMoves />` and `<Figures />; basically pink color disappears from the screen).
-Game state is updated (the changes I mentioned in the previous paragraph come to live and current turn is passed to the other player).
+Then the tricky part happens: `hovered` element becomes `null` (re-render alert for `<AvailableMoves />` and `<Figures />`; basically pink color disappears from the screen).
+Game state is updated (the changes I mentioned in the previous paragraph come to life and current turn is passed to the other player).

 ## Getting fancy

-Presentation is unarguably important aspect.
-It's most likely the deciding factor for the fact that you are actually reading this note.
+Presentation plays important role in any visual-heavy project.
+It's most likely the deciding factor for why you are actually reading this note.

-I have (limited) experience with 3D modelling and wanted to finish it quickly so I went for simple tricks: directional lighting to make anything visible, shadows for being realistic and additional point lights for fancy glares.
+I have (limited) experience with 3D modelling and wanted to finish it quickly so I went for simple tricks: directional lighting to make everything visible, shadows for realism's sake and additional point lights for fancy glares.

 ![Comparison before and after effects](comparison.png)